 Upper Division Writing Adjunct (offered by the Department of Interdisciplinary Studies).
 The Writing Adjunct (IDS 397, 2 units, and IDS 398, 2 units, CR/NC), provides individualized instruction in composition that is adjunctive to writing for other courses.
 Students must complete both IDS 397 and IDS 398.
 A Composition Cooperative exam is administered at the end of IDS 398 and counts for 50% of the grade.

 Students who have satisfied the Graduation Writing Assessment Requirement (GWAR) at another CSU campus in 1984 or later but prior to matriculation at CSU Dominguez Hills may petition for exemption from repeating the requirement at CSUDH.
-Students must complete Petition for Fulfillment of GWAR at the Testing Office, attaching a copy of the certifying test score or a copy of an official transcript and the catalog description of the pertinent coursework.
+Students must complete the Petition for Fulfillment of GWAR and submit official supporting documentation to the Testing Office.